reginabally/task-tracker/README.md

 🛠 Built with Next.js App Router, Tailwind CSS, and Prisma.
 📅 Designed for fixed 2-week reporting cycles.
 📦 Local setup with SQLite and zero external services.
-🤖 AI-powered self-feedback generation with LM Studio integration.
+🤖 AI-powered self-feedback generation with LM Studio and OpenAI integration.

 ## Technologies